Buying a House on Nantucket: 12 Things You’ll Want to Know Before Buying

 Homes in Town, Sconset and Brant Point are often favorites for renters, if you intend on making your home a short-term rental.

-*Prep checklist:* Pre‑approval (or pre‑underwrite), proof of funds, and a realistic closing window.
+*Prep checklist:* Mortgage Pre‑approval, proof of funds, and a realistic closing window.

-Plan on offsetting costs, not printing profits.
-Homes with pools or amenities (hot tub, sport court), thoughtful design, and A+ locations command higher rates and repeat guests.
+Plan on offsetting costs, not profits.
+Homes with pools or amenities (hot tub, sport court), thoughtful design, and A+ locations command higher rates and repeat guest visits.
 Factor in management fees, turnover costs, and seasonal wear‑and‑tear.
 Some neighborhoods/HOAs set rental limits—know them before you offer.

-*Pro tip:* Make sure you factor in all of your management costs before buying.
+*Pro tip:* Make sure you factor in all your management costs before buying.

 Our experts will outline exact figures for your price point before you sign a Purchase & Sale Agreement.